valery-bashkatov/ColorModel/README.md

 # ColorModel

-## Description
-Allows to work with colors through RGB, HSB or grayscale components.
+`ColorModel` allows to work with colors through RGB, HSB and grayscale components.

 ## Requirements
 - iOS 9.0+